DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 _Vektor_ module technical specifications:

-- Designed for VCV Rack 2 (v2.6.6, or higher), "Free" and "Pro" editions.
+- Designed to operate in VCV Rack 2 (v2.6.6, or higher), "Free" and "Pro" editions.
 - Width: 16HP.
 - Available models (GUI theme variants): 8 (please watch the animation at the top of this page, for available models).
 - Display: **non-touchscreen** OLED (blue).